Quickfire Guide

 Miscellaneous |

-The specification may also refer to factors of the production process, provision or trading.
+The specification may also refer to factors of the production process, provision or trading of goods and services.
 These factors may not form part of the material substance of the product, e.g. when technically describing the products or services you want to purchase, you may require that they do not involve toxic chemicals or are produced/provided using energy-efficient machines. |